How Can I Become a Licensed Chemical Dependency Counselor?

 |Mean Salary (2013)||$41,090 for substance abuse and behavioral disorder counselors*|

 Source: *U.S. Bureau of Labor Statistics

 Responsibilities for Chemical Dependency Counselors

-These professionals counsel individuals who have substance abuse problems in private and group settings.
-They also work closely with other social workers and healthcare practitioners to create client treatment plans.
+Chemical dependency counselors work with people who have substance abuse problems.
+They offer counseling to individuals, groups, and family members.
+They also work closely with social workers and other healthcare practitioners to create client treatment plans.
 As a chemical dependency counselor, you'll participate in conflict resolution sessions with clients and their families.
 You may also interpret the results of breathalyzer and urine tests to determine a client's level of dependency.
 Overall, you should be a detailed problem solver with excellent listening skills.
 In addition, most counselors have a strong understanding of interpersonal relationships.